Book 12

 A) Answer these questions:

-1. How did Mark feel when he came out of the barber's shop?
+- How did Mark feel after leaving the barber's shop?

 B) Which words in the story mean the opposite of: